 TERN’s online ‘Geo-Wiki’ tool crowdsources the on-ground observations and local knowledge of volunteers to help validate and improve map products derived from satellite imagery.
-Thanks to a recently developed tutorial accompanying the Geo-Wiki, a number of leading universities nationwide are now using this interactive piece of TERN infrastructure to support their remote sensing courses.
+Thanks to a recently developed tutorial accompanying the Geo-Wiki, a number of leading universities nationwide are now using this interactive piece of TERN environmental monitoring systems infrastructure to support their remote sensing courses.

 The Geo-Wiki allows people to view ecosystem map products delivered by TERN AusCover online, with Google Earth as a backdrop.
 Users can then compare the TERN maps with Google Earth, and add their own local knowledge of an area, to determine if the TERN map product is displaying correct attributes for that area.
 If the information is incorrect, users can submit photos and information to improve the map.
 The Geo-Wiki system then alerts TERN AusCover staff who use the submitted information to validate and improve the map product.